-I first came to China in August 2015 to be an ESL teacher.
-I taught English to university students in Hengyang (a small city in the Hunan Province) for two years, then taught the cutest kindergarten students in Guangzhou for a year, and now I’m living in Beijing doing digital marketing and social media for a company here.
+I first came to China in August 2015 and taught English to university students in Hengyang for two years, then taught the cutest kindergarten students in Guangzhou for one year.
+Now I’m living in Beijing!

 I didn’t plan on becoming a teacher, let alone a teacher in a foreign country.
 I studied PR and communications at my university in the U.S. and I’ve always loved writing and sharing photos and stories.
 After I graduated I wanted to try living in a foreign country and doing something a little different, so I took a TEFL course and moved to China…and here I am 3 years later.

 My time in China has been bizarre and challenging, filled with culture shock moments, some delicious and weird food, a surprise date, travel adventures, and the most amazing students.
 This blog is a way for me to share those experiences, stories, and photos!

 - 16 Things I’ve Learned Living in China For 3 Years